Email FacebookTwitterMenu burgerClose thin

 An HSA is a portable account, meaning it goes where you go.
 If you leave a job, your HSA comes with you.
 You can keep withdrawing funds from the account, tax-free, to pay eligible expenses as long as there is money in there.
 It is yours to keep.
 You may also have other options for your HSA depending on the situation.

-If your new employer offers an HSA, you can open a new HSA through your workplace and start making contributions to it while still keeping your old HSA.
-Having more than one HSAs can offer some advantages.
 For example, one HSA may have lower fees while the other has more diverse investment choices.
 Some employers also make contributions to your HSA in addition to contributions you make through voluntary salary reductions.
-This is a valuable benefit that can justify opening a new workplace HSA even though you already have an account.
+This can justify opening a new workplace HSA even if you already have a personal HSA account.

 Another option if your employer has an HSA is to rollover your existing HSA, combining it with the new one.
-One benefit to doing a rollover is that multiple HSAs complicate recordkeeping.
+One benefit to doing a rollover is that multiple HSAs can complicate recordkeeping.
 Consolidating two HSAs can also save on fees, as many HSA providers charge a monthly maintenance fee per account.

-If you are not covered by HDHP insurance at your new employer, you won’t be able to rollover your HSA into a new employer-sponsored one.
-Nor can you open a new HSA or even keep making contributions to your existing HSA.
-However, you can always keep your existing HSA and there is no cap on the number of HSAs you can have open.
+However, you can always keep your existing HSA.
+There’s also no cap on the number of HSAs you can have open.
 Nor is there a time limit on how long you have the account.
-And if later on you take a new job or for some other reason become covered by an HDHP, you can resume contributions.
+If, later on, you take a new job or become covered by an HDHP, you can resume contributions.

 Bottom Line